-Todd was watching Michael on the overnight shift.
-Usually a confident person, tonight he was feeling nervous and unprepared.
+While watching Michael on the overnight shift, Todd, who usually was a confident person, began to feel nervous and unprepared.

 As Michael slept, Todd left the room to ask the nurses a question.
-He turned the corner and saw a nurse toss a stuffed Pete the Perch to a coworker.
+He turned the corner and saw a nurse toss a stuffed Pete the Perch to another coworker.